kn8-codes/se_project_aroundtheus/README.md

 **Intro**

-This project is a work in progress to display the skills I have acquired
+This project is a work in progress to display the skills I have acquired.

 **Figma**